-During the physical exam, your doctor will check your lymph nodes for swelling and use a stethoscope to listen carefully to the sounds your lungs make when you breathe.
+During the physical exam, your doctor will check your lymph nodes for swelling and use a stethoscope to listen carefully to the sounds your lungs make while you breathe.

-The most commonly used diagnostic tool for tuberculosis is a simple skin test.
+The most commonly used diagnostic tool for tuberculosis is a simple skin test, though blood tests are becoming more commonplace.
 A small amount of a substance called PPD tuberculin is injected just below the skin of your inside forearm.
 You should feel only a slight needle prick.

 Within 48 to 72 hours, a health care professional will check your arm for swelling at the injection site.
 A hard, raised red bump means you're likely to have TB infection.
 The size of the bump determines whether the test results are significant.